willfurnass/data_pipeline_api/bindings/cpp/README.md

    ```
    Copy and paste the "export PATH=" line printed at the end to choose this version of Python.

+## Run the Python example

-You should now be able to run the Python example:
+To test that things are working so far, you should now be able to run
+the Python example:

 ```
 cd data_pipeline_api